INEOS Styrolution India Ltd leads losers in 'B' group

 ALSO READ

+Sarla Performance Fibers consolidated net profit rises 25.21% in the December 2019 quarter

-Shree Rama Newsprint reports standalone net loss of Rs 8.77 crore in the December 2019 quarter
+Omax Autos reports standalone net loss of Rs 2.50 crore in the December 2019 quarter

-Shree Rama Newsprint reports standalone net loss of Rs 10.55 crore in the March 2020 quarter
+Omax Autos reports standalone net profit of Rs 3.30 crore in the March 2020 quarter

 -

-Archidply Industries Ltd, Prabhat Dairy Ltd, Tokyo Plast International Ltd and Shree Rama Newsprint Ltd are among the other losers in the BSE's 'B' group today, 24 July 2020.
+Sarla Performance Fibers Ltd, Omax Autos Ltd, Ramky Infrastructure Ltd and Geojit Financial Services Ltd are among the other losers in the BSE's 'B' group today, 27 July 2020.

-Archidply Industries Ltd, Prabhat Dairy Ltd, Tokyo Plast International Ltd and Shree Rama Newsprint Ltd are among the other losers in the BSE's 'B' group today, 24 July 2020.
+Sarla Performance Fibers Ltd, Omax Autos Ltd, Ramky Infrastructure Ltd and Geojit Financial Services Ltd are among the other losers in the BSE's 'B' group today, 27 July 2020.

-INEOS Styrolution India Ltd tumbled 20.00% to Rs 700.45 at 14:34 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1331 shares were traded on the counter so far as against the average daily volumes of 8795 shares in the past one month.
+INEOS Styrolution India Ltd lost 19.99% to Rs 560.4 at 14:38 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 39601 shares were traded on the counter so far as against the average daily volumes of 9119 shares in the past one month.

-Archidply Industries Ltd crashed 9.28% to Rs 28.85.
-The stock was the second biggest loser in 'B' group.On the BSE, 29595 shares were traded on the counter so far as against the average daily volumes of 19705 shares in the past one month.
+Sarla Performance Fibers Ltd crashed 9.34% to Rs 16.5.
+The stock was the second biggest loser in 'B' group.On the BSE, 41321 shares were traded on the counter so far as against the average daily volumes of 16059 shares in the past one month.

-Prabhat Dairy Ltd lost 9.05% to Rs 63.3.
-The stock was the third biggest loser in 'B' group.On the BSE, 7597 shares were traded on the counter so far as against the average daily volumes of 3656 shares in the past one month.
+Omax Autos Ltd tumbled 8.77% to Rs 29.65.
+The stock was the third biggest loser in 'B' group.On the BSE, 2361 shares were traded on the counter so far as against the average daily volumes of 4930 shares in the past one month.

-Tokyo Plast International Ltd plummeted 8.78% to Rs 58.15.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 580 shares were traded on the counter so far as against the average daily volumes of 1776 shares in the past one month.
+Ramky Infrastructure Ltd corrected 8.75% to Rs 36.5.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 36575 shares were traded on the counter so far as against the average daily volumes of 15502 shares in the past one month.

-Shree Rama Newsprint Ltd shed 7.83% to Rs 15.9.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 24848 shares were traded on the counter so far as against the average daily volumes of 12421 shares in the past one month.
+Geojit Financial Services Ltd pared 8.55% to Rs 35.85.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 1.65 lakh shares were traded on the counter so far as against the average daily volumes of 66971 shares in the past one month.

 Powered by Capital Market - Live News